berehovskyi/apex-stream/docs/Functional-Built-In-Classes/SObjectPredicates.md

 ##### `public static Predicate isIn(SObjectField field, Iterable<Object> container)`

-Returns a `Predicate` that tests the input SObject if the the value of the `field` is contained in the `container`.
+Returns a `Predicate` that tests the input SObject if the value of the `field` is contained in the `container`.

 ###### Parameters